akosdabasi/embeddedPlayground/README.md

 ## Why This Project?

 This repository was created as a **foundation** for future embedded projects.
 The goal is to offer:
 - **Transparency**: All components — from vector table to memory layout — are explicitly defined.
-The goal is to make it relatively easy to see how every singe byte ends up in the memory.
+The goal is to make it relatively easy to see how every single byte ends up in the memory.
 - **Self-containment**: No external dependencies.
 - **Reusability**: Easily clone and adapt to start new projects with confidence.
 - **Educational Value**: By following the commit history it will be clear how we can run application software on an embedded system absolutely from scratch.

 ## Repository Structure
+project-root/
+├── CMSIS-core/
+│   ├── inc
+│   └── src
+├── CMSIS-drivers/
+│   ├── inc
+│   └── src
+├── linker/
+│   └── linker.ld
+├── startup/
+│   └── startup.c
+├── app/
+│   └── main.c
+├── examples/
+│   ├── main_example1.c
+│   └── main_example2.c
+├── cmake/
+│   |── gcc-arm-none-eabi.cmake
+├── CMakeLists.txt
+└── README.md

+## Project History
+1. Adding a simple linker script